What is automated machine learning (AutoML)?

 Specify the source and format of the labeled training data: Numpy arrays or Pandas dataframe

 Configure the compute target for model training, such as your local computer, Azure Machine Learning Computes, remote VMs, or Azure Databricks.
-Learn about automated training on a remote resource.

 Configure the automated machine learning parameters that determine how many iterations over different models, hyperparameter settings, advanced preprocessing/featurization, and what metrics to look at when determining the best model.

 The following diagram illustrates this process.

 You can also inspect the logged run information, which contains metrics gathered during the run.
 The training run produces a Python serialized object (

 .pkl file) that contains the model and data preprocessing.

 While model building is automated, you can also learn how important or relevant features are to the generated models.

 Feature engineering is the process of using domain knowledge of the data to create features that help ML algorithms learn better.
 In Azure Machine Learning, scaling and normalization techniques are applied to facilitate feature engineering.
 Collectively, these techniques and feature engineering are referred to as featurization.